operator-playground-io/Jenkins-operator-tile/tutorials/jenkins-instance-creation-tutorial.md

 ```execute
 echo $Password
 ```

-Now use these to login to your Jenkins Dashboard.
+Now use these credentials to login to your Jenkins Dashboard.

 ### Login with credentials

 ![](_images/jenkins-login.png)

-Now you will be able to create your own pipelines in Jenkins Dashboard.
+Once you log in with your Jenkins credentials, you can create your own pipelines in Jenkins Dashboard.

 ![](_images/dashboard.png)

+Here you go!
+You have successfully deployed a Jenkins instance.